 “I Know What’s Going To Happen”

-Also called fortune-telling in cognitive psychology, this cognitive distortion can indicate that you think you know what will happen next, even if you have little or no evidence.
+Also called fortune-telling, this cognitive distortion can indicate that you think you know what will happen next, even if you have little or no evidence.

 Consider what would happen if you thought you would never get a new job just because you had not found one yet.
-With that thought in your mind, you might give up trying altogether.
+With that thought in your mind, you might give up trying for a new job altogether.
 By recognizing that there are many different possible outcomes, you may face the job search with more positivity and hopefulness.

 Catastrophizing happens when you exaggerate the importance or meaning of something negative.
 For example, someone who is late for their child's sports event may tell themselves that being late makes them a bad parent or that there's no chance to redeem themselves from an error.